Pedestrian hospitalized with head injuries

 At approximately 7:45 a.m.
-Thursday, an accident involving a pedestrian and a motor vehicle occurred on Euclid Avenue in front of the parking garage by the UMC.
+Thursday, an auto accident involving a pedestrian and a vehicle occurred on Euclid Avenue in front of the parking garage by the UMC.

 According to the CU Police Department, the pedestrian sustained moderate injuries to her head when she was struck by a Honda Civic and rolled up onto the hood of the car.
 Reports from the scene say the victim was breathing and aware but not moving.